-Ruskin Hartley | Executive Director
+Ruskin Hartley | CEO & Executive Director

-Ruskin has spent his career directing and managing conservation programs that protect the nation’s land, water, and ocean resources.
+Before this position, Ruskin directed and managed conservation programs that protect land, water, and ocean resources.
 He served as executive director of Save the Redwoods League, a non-profit dedicated to protecting and restoring the redwood forest.
-He also served as the president and CEO of Heal the Bay in Los Angeles, and as vice president of resource development at Fair Trade USA, an award-winning social enterprise seeking to alleviate poverty worldwide.
+He also served as the president and CEO of Heal the Bay in Los Angeles and as vice president of resource development at Fair Trade USA, an award-winning social enterprise seeking to alleviate poverty worldwide.

 Susan Ciarniello | Administrative Director

 Susan has worked for IDA since 2004.
 The longest-serving current employee, she has enjoyed seeing the tremendous change in public awareness of the issues regarding light pollution.
 As membership director, Susan organizes the IDA database and deals directly with IDA members.
 Most anyone who calls during business hours will hear Susan’s pleasant voice on the telephone.
 Members and volunteers often remark on Susan’s competence and polite demeanor.
 Her broad business background, encompassing sales, purchasing, and administration helps Susan slowly but surely increase IDA’s member base.
 In an effort to expand IDA’s sphere of influence, she has started to restructure membership retention efforts and initiated several successful campaign drives.
 In addition to managing our active membership system, Susan has recently taken on the role of office manager.
 Her bachelor’s degree in business administration from George Washington University has helped her initiate changes in IDA’s accounting system to expedite the public posting of public financial records, which has benefited donors and financial administrators.

 Bettymaya Foott | Director of Engagement

 Bettymaya Foott grew up in picturesque Moab, Utah.
 Spending summer nights sleeping on the family trampoline under the stars, she fostered an early appreciation for the night sky.
-Her childhood was filled with hiking, camping, boating and wandering in the desert, both below the hot sun and under clear dark skies.
+Her childhood was filled with hiking, camping, boating, and wandering in the desert, both below the hot sun and under clear dark skies.
 She graduated from the University of Utah Honors Program with an H.B.S. in Environmental and Sustainability Studies and a Minor in Spanish Language and wrote a thesis entitled “Light pollution hazards within ecosystems and mitigation strategies for the future.”
 Her dark sky career began with working for Utah State Parks as a Dark Sky Intern and then seasonal employee, starting 12 International Dark-Sky Park Applications across the state.
 She then worked as Coordinator for the Colorado Plateau Dark Sky Cooperative and the Consortium for Dark Sky Studies at the University of Utah.
 Now, she is incredibly excited to join the team at IDA as Director of Engagement.
 When off the clock, Foott loves to practice night sky photography.
 Preserving dark skies is her life goal and she is incredibly excited to continue this journey of saving the stars!

 Annamarie Schaecher | Development Associate

 Annamarie has engaged with the Tucson community in a number of conservation-based efforts.
-During her work as a School Program Coordinator at the Arizona State Museum in the early 2000’s, she taught elementary school students about Tucson’s cultural heritage.
+During her work as a School Program Coordinator at the Arizona State Museum in the early 2000s, she taught elementary school students about Tucson’s cultural heritage.
 She later worked at Sky Island Alliance to provide education and outreach for an effort to secure Wilderness designation for the Tumacacori Highlands south of Tucson.
 Annamarie combined her interests in education and the environment into a Master’s thesis from the University of Arizona about the implication for place-based education for Mexican American students.
 After teaching humanities in a Tucson middle school for several years, Annamarie returned to museum education and later provided educational outreach for the Cienega Watershed Partnership.
 Annamarie’s role at IDA is to support and contribute to the numerous projects underway to connect people to the night sky.

 Pete Strasser | Technical Director